-There is evidence that the lower respiratory tract is the primary site of deposition and retention of the Substance, because it is poorly soluble in water and respirable.
-Therefore, you are requested to perform measurements of lung burden and bronchoalveolar lavage fluid (BALF) which are specifically designed to address such situation.
-The latest guidance on how to perform such measurements are described in the revised version of the OECD 413 test guideline adopted on 25 June 2018.
+There is evidence that the lower respiratory tract is a site of deposition and retention of the Substance because of its poor solubility in water and respirable particle size.
+You are requested to perform measurements of lung burden and bronchoalveolar lavage fluid (BALF) which are specifically designed to address such situation.
+The latest guidance on how to perform such measurements are described in the revised version of the OECD 412 test guideline adopted on 25 June 2018.
+The measurements shall therefore be conducted as described in the guideline version adopted on 25 June 2018.